atmoschem/vein/README.md

 Vehicular Emissions Inventories.
 An R package to estimate vehicular emissions.
 It currently covers the following pollutants in speed functions:

-### European emission factors for all available vehicle categories:
+### European emission factors for all available vehicle categories exhaust:

 - **Criteria (g/km)**: "CO", "NOx", "HC", "PM", "CH4", "NMHC", "CO2", "SO2",
 "Pb", "FC" (Fuel Consumption),"NO", "NO2".